Tharsis (video game): Plot

 The game is set in the near future, where Earth has received a mysterious signal from Tharsis on Mars.
 With scientists believing it to be a sign of extraterrestrial life, the Iktomi is built, and its six crewmembers are sent to Mars to investigate the anomaly.
 Depending on the characters used, the voice of the commander will be either male or female.
 However, halfway through their mission, the ship is suddenly hit by a micrometeorite storm that kills two crew members, Mapiya Musgrave and J. Cross, and destroys the Pantry where the food is stored.
 With limited food supplies and crew, disasters start running rampant throughout the ship, and the astronauts are forced to constantly fight to survive.
 Despite still being able to contact Mission Control, they are unable to turn back home.

 During the journey, the crew deciphers data sent from Tharsis and realizes that it shows what seems to be an exact copy of the crew of the Iktomi who are in dire straits.
 Unsure of what to make of this data, they manage to survive until they reach Mars and launch the capsule, while the Iktomi remains in orbit and is destroyed.
 The crew tracks down the signal and comes across an alien artifact.
 Suddenly, the artifact flashes with a bright light.
-If one or more of the Iktomi's crew is dead, the artifact's energy release seemingly kills everyone.
+If one or more of the Iktomi's crew is dead, the artifact compels them to detach their helmets and suffocate.
 One of the crew manages to survive long enough to send a distress call, which the artifact sends back in time, creating a causal loop.
-However, if all of the crew survive, then one of the crew members manages to pick up a rock and throw it at the artifact, destroying it in a massive explosion, with their ultimate fate unknown and Mars now covered in a layer of snow, implying the planet can now support human life.
+If the entire crew makes it safely to Mars, the commander declares the mission accomplished, but advises Earth not to expect survivors.
+One of the crew members manages to pick up a rock and throw it at the artifact before it can activate, destroying it in a massive explosion.
+Mars is seen covered in a layer of snow, implying the planet can now support human life.